rabi-09/CSW-2/README.md

 # CSW-2
-This is for Class Assignment only.
+This is for Class Assignments only.